powsybl/powsybl.github.io/docs/index.md

 | Misc | [plugins-info](tools/plugins-info.md) | Displays the available plugins |

 Read this [documentation](tools/index.md) page to learn more about powsybl command line interface.

+# Tutorials
+Powsybl is a plugin based Java framework.
+Most features can be customized by creating a new implementation of a service or extended by a new extension.
+Read this [documentation](tutorials/index.md) page to learn more about how to extend the features of the framework.